-How often has a complete stranger called you “love,” “dear” or “duck?”
+How often has you heard Brits call strangers or a complete stranger called you “love,” “dear” or “duck?”
 Probably too many times to count, right?
 Have you found it odd?
 Maybe even uncomfortable?
 Well, I agree that it’s strange.

 If you are new to the UK I can assure you that when someone in Newcastle calls you “my pet” or someone in the Midlands says to you “ay up me duck” you shouldn’t worry too much.
 They are perfectly sane people using socially-acceptable terms of endearment.

-Beyond “mate,” “sir” or “madam” there are many words Brits use to refer to strangers with whom they are interacting.
+Beyond “mate,” “sir” or “madam” there are many words Brits call strangers with whom they are interacting.

 You would probably expect a shop assistant to call you “sir” or “miss” when serving you, but it is also socially acceptable for the assistant to call you “darling,” “dear” or “love.”
 Don’t be offended; it is normal here.